-Should I participate in the Medicare Part D Drug Plan?
+Should I Participate in the Medicare Part D Drug Plan?

 Whether or not to participate is a personal decision.
 However, we would like to remind you that Medicare Part D is considered Other Health Insurance (OHI) and will be your primary prescription insurance.
 After the Medicare Part D plan is billed and you pay your copayments, CHAMPVA will reimburse your copayments up to 100% of the CHAMPVA allowable amount for prescriptions.
 You will then be responsible for any costs not covered by Medicare and CHAMPVA.

 |Medicare Part D Primary||

-|Cost to enroll (premiums)||$384 per year (approx. for 2015)||-0-|
+|Cost to enroll (premiums)||Approximately $10-$150 per month||-0-|

-What are the Medicare Prescription Drug Plan deductibles and copayments for the standard drug benefit and what will I pay?
+What Are the Medicare Prescription Drug Plan Deductibles and Copayments for the Standard Drug Benefit, and What Will I Pay?

-- $250 deductible
+- $250-$545 deductible

 Yes.
 Keep in mind that you may have Medicare Part D enrollment costs.
-Medicare will be your primary prescription coverage and CHAMPVA will pay as secondary coverage.
+Medicare will be your primary prescription coverage, and CHAMPVA will pay as secondary coverage.